 I Failed God and God Failed Me: A Big Secret In Christianity

 Anything less than perfection in your life should be hidden, denied even.
-It was a crazy feeling to be in a poor family that believed we must be the worst sinners and zero faith.
+It was a crazy feeling to be in a poor family that believed we must be the worst sinners with zero faith.
 Chronic illness was real in our world and hardships lurked around every corner.
 So we pretended we were blessed and healthy but there was no covering our poverty.

 I believed I failed God and I also believed God failed me, but we weren’t allowed to voice our questions.
-It is the kind of shallow, prosperous gospel faith that drove me away from God.

 Asking Questions Is Not Sinful or Faithless